 Even though it’s generally safe, there’s a risk of possible nerve damage and infection.
 That’s why you should rely on a licensed acupuncturist.

-However, you shouldn’t replace any diabetes medication with a massage therapy.
+However, you shouldn’t replace any diabetes medication with massage therapy.
 Use it only as a complementary treatment.

 Certain studies suggest massage can improve blood sugar levels in children with type 1 diabetes.
 However, scientists need more studies to confirm this discovery.
-Also, one 1973 study showed massages have potential to alleviate diabetic neuropathy symptoms.
+Also, one 1973 study showed massages have the potential to alleviate diabetic neuropathy symptoms.